cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 - **failureReason**- Indicates the failure reason of shareable link service.

+### Office.iOS.Paywall.SuccessScreen.ShareableLinkFail

+This event is triggered when tapping the "Share Invite" link on the Family onboarding congratulation screen fails.
+The data is used to determine the reason for the shareable link service failure.

+The following fields are collected:

+- **failureReason** - Indicates the failure reason of the shareable link service

 ### Office.iOS.Paywall.SuccessScreen.ShareLinkTap

 This event is triggered when user taps on the "Share Invite" button after a successful Family subscription purchase.
 The data is used to detect the clicks and number of successful subscription shares.